OAndris/learning_reference/data_structures/README.md

 - Collection of data elements, called nodes
 - Each node contains whatever data the application needs
 - Each node contains a field that references the next node in the list (the last element references null, indicating the end of the list)
-- Each node might also contain a field that references the previous node in the list ("doubly linked list" instead of "singly linked list")
+- Each node might also contain a field that references the previous node in the list (*"doubly linked list"* instead of *"singly linked list"*)
 - Benefits:
     - It is fast and easy to add and remove elements from the linked list
-    - Underlying memory doesn't need to be reorganized (because the individual nodes don't have to be stored contiguously, like they do in an array)
+    - Underlying memory doesn't need to be reorganized (because the individual nodes don't have to be stored contiguously, as opposed to the elements in an array)
 - Drawbacks:
     - Can't do constant-time random item access of any item (arrays can)
     - Item lookup is linear in time complexity: O(n)

-## Stacks and Queues:
+## Stack and Queue:

 - **Stack:**
     - A collection that supports `push` and `pop` operations.